 Other places not to be missed are Plaza Botero with the famous over-sized sculptures, and the Botanical Gardens, an area of 40 acres of tranquility in the city.
 For the adventurous, paragliding gives you a bird’s eye view of the city and is one of the cheapest places in South America to experience it.

 Medellin is safe if you don’t have your valuables on show and don’t venture into the pueblos alone.
-Pueblito Paisa is a cute mock up of Colombian Pueblo with fantastic views of the city so you won’t miss out on visiting one of the more authentic areas.
-Although the outdoor escalators are in a poorer area, if you visit with others you’ll be able to explore this fascinating re-generated area of street art in safety.
+Pueblito Paisa is a cute mock up of a Colombian Pueblo with fantastic views of the city so you won’t miss out on visiting one of the more authentic areas.
+Although the outdoor escalators of comuna 13 are in a poorer area, if you visit with others you’ll be able to explore this fascinating re-generated area of street art in safety.

 Medellin is one of the best places to party and the area of Parque Lleras is perfectly safe for women at night and is a great place to meet others, especially as the park is a hive of activity with locals and tourists hanging out before hitting the bars.